IMAP-Science-Operations-Center/imap_processing/docs/source/development/tools/xarray_to_cdf.rst

 IMAP xarray_to_cdf Example
 ***************************

-In summary, the IMAP mission will be using the python ``cdflib.xarray_to_cdf`` tool to create ISTP-compliant CDF files.
-Certain attributes are required to exist in the file, which can be filled in as xarray attributes / python dictionary objects.

-As an example, suppose there is an instrument on IMAP named JIM that took 3 samples of ions at 3 different energies, such that the data looks like the following -
+Suppose there is an instrument on IMAP named JIM that took 3 samples of ions at 3 different energies, such that the data looks like the following -

 +------------------------+------------+------------+------------+
 | Time \                 | 0.5-1.5 eV | 1.5-2.5 eV | 2.5-3.5 eV |